gaultier/blog/you_inherited_a_legacy_cpp_codebase_now_what.md

-# You inherited a legacy C++ codebase, now what?
+# You've just inherited a legacy C++ codebase, now what?

-You minded your own business, and out of nowhere something fell on your lap.
+You were minding your own business, and out of nowhere something fell on your lap.
 Maybe you started a new job, or perhaps changed teams, or someone experienced just left.

 And now you are responsible for a C++ codebase.
 It's big, complex, idiosyncratic; you stare too long at it and it breaks in various interesting ways.
 In a word, legacy.

 But somehow bugs still need to be fixed, the odd feature to be added.
 In short, you can't just ignore it or better yet nuke it out of existence.
 It matters.
-Well not to you per se, but to someone who's paying your salary.
+At least to someone who's paying your salary.
 So, it matters to you.

 What do you do now?